 Use a 50/50 mixture of clean, drinkable water and DEX-COOL coolant.
-If using this mixture, nothing else needs to be added.
 This mixture:

-- Gives freezing protection down to -37 °C (-34 °F), outside temperature. - Gives boiling protection up to 129 °C (265 °F), engine temperature.
+- Gives freezing protection down to -37 °C (-34 °F), outside temperature.

+- Gives boiling protection up to 129 °C (265 °F), engine temperature.

 - Protects against rust and corrosion.

 - Will not damage aluminum parts.

 - Helps keep the proper engine temperature.

 Do not use anything other than a mix of DEX-COOL coolant that meets GM Standard GMW3420 and clean, drinkable water.
 Anything else can cause damage to the engine cooling system and the vehicle, which would not be covered by the vehicle warranty.

-Never dispose of engine coolant by putting it in the trash, pouring it on the ground, or pouring into sewers, streams, or bodies of water.
+Never dispose of engine coolant by putting it in the trash, or by pouring it on the ground or into sewers, streams, or bodies of water.
 Have the coolant changed by an authorized service center, familiar with legal requirements regarding used coolant disposal.
 This will help protect the environment and your health.